 And think also of Magneto in the X-Men series.
 As a bad guy, he is morally and emotionally complex, and he's helped his former friend Charles Xavier more than once to save the day for everyone's sake.

 Usually, bad characters who change sides have already shown they are capable of good behavior with the bad behavior.
 That makes it more believable.
-A sociopath who changes to become a hero is totally unbelievable.
+A psychopath who changes to become a hero is totally unbelievable.

 The trick is making your character's choices and changes believable.
 If you do, the reader will accept them.